The Winn-Dixie Company: Buyback from Aldi

 On February 7, 2025, the company announced that a consortium of private investors, that is being spearheaded by the current CEO and President of Southeastern Grocers Inc. (SEG), Anthony Hucker, as well as C&S Wholesale Grocers have acquired approximately 170 stores from ALDI U.S. The agreement includes the acquisition of SEG grocery and liquor store operations under the Winn-Dixie and Harveys Supermarket banners, which includes approximately 170 grocery stores in Alabama, Georgia, Louisiana, Mississippi and Florida, as well as the existing Winn-Dixie liquor store business.
 Aldi still intends to complete its previously started conversion plans of 220 Winn-Dixie and Harveys Supermarket stores to the ALDI format over a multi-year conversion process, which started in March 2024, and is expected to conclude in 2027.
 Both Aldi and SEG leadership will continue to work together closely to ensure there is a smooth transition, with dedicated leaders both overseeing the store conversion and hiring processes.
 SEG will continue to operate the remaining stores that have been identified for conversion in the normal course of business, with the same level of care and a focus on quality and service up until each store is closed to be converted.

 The Winn-Dixie Company

-In October 2025, it was announced that Southeastern Grocers would change its name to The Winn-Dixie Company starting in early 2026, in an effort to renew it's focus its home state of Florida and to also expand its Own Brand product assortment.
+In October 2025, it was announced that Southeastern Grocers would change its name to The Winn-Dixie Company starting in early 2026, in an effort to renew its focus on its home state of Florida and to also expand its Own Brand product assortment.
 As part of the announcement, the company has stated intentions to exit markets outside of Florida and southern Georgia.
 Dozens of remodels, as well as new store projects are planned and are already underway, with upgrades that are designed to create community-centered stores that reflect the needs of local customers.
-Southeastern Grocers will also be piloting new new customer conveniences and partnerships, that will include third-party online grocery delivery and return kiosks..
+Southeastern Grocers will also be piloting new customer conveniences and partnerships, that will include third-party online grocery delivery and return kiosks.